sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 Following requirements are addressed by the design presented in this document:
   1. Support VRRPv2(IPv4) and VRRPv3(IPv4 and IPv6)
-  2. Support VRRP on Ethernet, VLAN and PortChannel interfaces
+  2. Support VRRP on Ethernet, VLAN, sub-interfaces and PortChannel interfaces
   3. Support interface configuration of multiple VRRP instances.
   4. Support configurable priority for VRRP instance
   5. Support configurable preempt mode for VRRP instance